norahsakal/IS1HSWT-highlighted-border-when-selected-reactjs/README.md

 Trigger a highlighted border around images when being selected or clicked at in react.js

 ## The struggle | in summary
-1. Trigger className change when image is selected
+1. Trigger className change when an image is selected
-2. Loop through multiple images and trigger a highlighted boarder around the selected image and switch when another image is clicked at
+2. Loop through multiple images and trigger a highlighted border around the selected image and switch when another image is clicked at

-## My > 1 hour struggle | in detail
+## My > 1-hour struggle | in detail
-First of all, looping though multiple images and second of all, making the highlighted border switch between the selected image.
+First of all, looping through multiple images and second of all, making the highlighted border switch between the selected image.

 ### 1. Create the app
 Create a basic react.js app;